For an interactive map; click here instead

-The northern and western parts of Nämdö tends to be high and woody, while the eastern and souther parts are lighter and lower.
+The northern and western parts of Nämdö tend to be high and woody, while the eastern and southern parts are lighter and lower.

 The flora is tinged by the lime-rich ground.
-You can find several rare species like "stenkrassing", "murruta" and 17 species of orchids.
+You can find several rare species like Hornungia petraea ("stenkrassing"), Asplenium ruta-muraria ("murruta") and 17 species of orchids.

 Due to the active farming with grazing animals there are also fine grazing lands with ”mandelblom, kattfot och blå viol" (a stanza from an Evert Taube song).